Learn how to make a simple quilt with squares! The free ombre squares quilt pattern is the perfect beginner project!

 Further Reading

-Finish a Quilt in 5 steps
+Finish a Quilt in 3 steps

-If you’re new to quilting and you’re overwhelmed with how to finish a quilt, here are the 5 basic steps with useful links:
+If you’re new to quilting and you’re overwhelmed with how to make a quilt from start to finish, here are the 3 basic steps to finish your quilt with links to useful tutorials:

 We looove how this simple ombre quilt from squares turned out.
 We love the modern feel and the minimalist design.
-It just goes to show that quilts don’t always need to be complicated to be cute!
+It just goes to show that quilts donโt always need to be complicated to be cute!